General product-specific questions and answers.

 You may also define a reset code which enables the reset of the User PIN (not Admin PIN).

+As long as you know the unblocked SO-PIN you can initialize the device as described here.
 There is no way of resetting the Nitrokey HSM if the SO-PIN is forgotten or entered wrongly 15 times.
 In such case the device can't be used anymore.

 Prerequisite: An initialized Nitrokey with keys being generated.